 On this late Thursday afternoon the avenue was bustling with walkers.
 I was reminded of something my sister-in-law from Minnesota said when I was giving her my nickel tour of downtown a year ago.
 She said, "Wow.
 Cleveland is like this place where everything already happened."

-Passing visitors taking selfies with the chandelier - which Winsor would have either loved or entirely hated - I allow myself to imagine it's still happening.
+Passing visitors take selfies with the chandelier (which Winsor would have either loved or entirely hated) and I allow myself to imagine it's still happening.